 Lettie Maiden Miller and new husband John Miller.
 Lettie wrote on the photograph: "This is the nearest thing to a wedding picture we ever had.
 It was taken Jan.
 15, 1938.
 Taken in Lead, So.
 Dak. at Minnie and Bryan's place in front of our old Model A Ford Victoria."

 Alas, we may never know who the two people are at the very far left part of the photograph.
 Leota Ann Scott was born in December 1936, so that could be the little two-year-old at the bottom left of the screen.
 And perhaps that's Minnie who's looking away from the action!

 The Whitney School -- built in 1922 -- is in the background at left.
 The rear of the Woodmen Hall building is at the far left.
 We believe the house in the center is the one occupied for many years by Scottie and Naomi Rankin.
+And just beyond the out building behind that house is the roof of yet another residence -- one long occupied by Bill and Marie (Miller) Derrick.
 To get closer look, simply click on the photograph and select a larger image from the menu at the top.
 Thanks to Jeannie Pope for this image.